sccity/spillman-api/README.md

 ## LICENSE
 Copyright (c) Santa Clara City UT\
-Developed for Sanata Clara - Ivins Fire & Rescue
+Developed for Santa Clara - Ivins Fire & Rescue

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.